jaclu/my_tmux_conf/README.md

 styling depending on host role.

 Most of my actual hosts are filtered out for privacy reasons, I have left a few in here, as examples.

+## tmate

+tmux-conf can automatically build tmate suitable configs, all that is needed is to build with `-t tmate` This will automatically build for v 2.4 with the tmate limitations and save to ~/.tmate.conf Using manual plugin handling.

+Be aware that unless the plugin is using $TMUX_BIN it will get confused and depend on any tmux bin found!
+I have cloned a few to make this change, see [tmux-conf](https://github.com/jaclu/tmux-conf/) for details on what is available

 ## emedded scripts